merlinz01/ldapserver/README.md

 }
 ```

-Or you can set the server's `TLSConfig` field
+Or you can set/modify the server's `TLSConfig` field
 for more specific configuration.
 The server's `TLSConfig` must not be `nil` if you want
 to support StartTLS or initial TLS.